 Q: What is the Ciutadella guided tour?

-A: The Ciutadella guided tour is only for the Family Member Package and it is not available for the soccer campers.
-The Ciutadella guided tour is through one of the most iconic parks of Barcelona where the Catalonian Parliament is located and Ciutadella guided tour will be scheduled during the morning while the players are at the training session.
+A: The Ciutadella tour is a guided tour through one of the most iconic parks of Barcelona, where the Catalonian Parliament is located.
+This tour is exclusive for families who purchase the Activity Package and it will be scheduled during the morning while the players are at the training session.

 Q: What is the Beach Session?

-A: The beach session is a game and training activity conducted by the camp coaches, focused on having fun and improving group dynamics in which individuals who have purchased the Family Member Package are more than welcome to join.
+A: The Beach Session is a game and training activity conducted by the Futbol First coaches, focused on having fun and improving group dynamics in which families are more than welcome to join.